 What I’ll use it for: Coffee substitute mixed with Chicory root and herbal tinctures.

-The next time you see dandelions go ahead and nibble on the leaves (wash them first of course) and blow a few seeds into the air and make a wish!
+We sincerely hope that this post will encourage and inspire you to see dandelions as a valuable garden herb.
+The next time you see some cheerful dandelions in your garden go ahead and nibble on the leaves and blow a few seeds into the air and make a wish!